Breast Enlargement Surgery

 What are the different breast implants available for breast enlargement surgery?

 Medbelle surgeons only use the highest-quality implant brands that are rigorously tested for both quality and safety.
 The size of your breast implant is measured by volume cubic centimetres (cc).
 Once you have picked your desired cup size, your surgeon will work with you to identify the perfect implant size.
-It is however, important to keep in mind that breast implant volumes do not necessarily equal a certain bra cup size.
+It is, however, important to keep in mind that breast implant volumes do not necessarily equal a certain bra cup size.
 You can use ‘The Rice Test’ to get an idea of how you would look with different sizes of breast implants.

 Saline implants are often the least popular type of implant.
 This is because they are more prone to rupture, deflation and loss of volume over time when compared to silicone implants.
 Due to their consistency, they may also look and feel less natural than silicone implants.

 Silicone gel implants consist of a thin outer silicone shell filled with a soft silicone gel.
-Insertion of silicone gel implants require a larger incision when compared to saline implants because they are at their full size before implantation.
+Insertion of silicone gel implants requires a larger incision when compared to saline implants because they are at their full size before implantation.

 Silicone gel implants have a firmer consistency than saline implants.
 This makes them less prone to wrinkling and means they feel and look more natural than saline implants.